RebeccaJox/pulumiWorkshop/presentation/presentation.md

 ## Task3

+Copy the content of `tasks/task3.ts` to `pulumiWorkshop/index.ts`

+Unit testing:

+1. Take a look at the `index.test.ts` file
+2. Run `npm run test` from the project root
+3. Fix the errors

 Testing: Property and Policy Testing:

 1. Create a new folder in your project root called `policy`
 2. `cd policy`
 3. `pulumi policy new aws-typescript`
 4. Copy the content of `tasks/task3-policies.ts` into `pulumiWorkshop/policy/index.ts`
-5. Copy the content of `tasks/task3.ts` to `pulumiWorkshop/index.ts`
-6. In the root of your project run `pulumi preview --policy-pack ./policy`
+5. In the root of your project run `pulumi preview --policy-pack ./policy`
-7. Review the issues and improve.
+6. Review the issues and improve.

+After fixing the tests: run `pulumi up` again and have a look on the outputs.
+What do you see?

 ## Destroy your stack